The Webmaster's Favourites

 The Webmaster's Notes

 LOOK.
 I KNOW.
 This adaptation was very hit-or-miss when it came out.
 I think from the trailer, the miniseries was highly anticipated!
 But it went in a very unexpected direction.
 Personally?
 I LOVED it.
-Yes, even episode 3 - it WAS super interesting to see a story where THE Dracula ends up in modern Whitby instead of 1897 Whitby.
+Yes, even episode 3 (to an extent...
+OK, I liked elementsi> of episode 3.
+It is sort of shit on rewatch...) - it WAS super interesting to see a story where THE Dracula ends up in modern Whitby instead of 1897 Whitby.
 And I like that they had fun with it, even if it was too much of a tonal shift for some.
 I get it.
 Each episode had their own taste of vampiric horror, and I felt that overall the show did well to make a point of the details often missed by other adaptations.
 It was a sort of "What if?" rendition of Dracula more than anything else, and whilst not perfect by any means, it was an interesting way to tell the story.
 And Claes Bang made an EXCELLENT Dracula.

 Renfield (2023)